-As we become aware of different parts of the body, relaxation is much more effective.
+As we become aware of the different parts of the body, relaxation is much more natural and effective.
 But when we sleep, everything shuts down, including the awareness, and so relaxation remains incomplete somewhere.
-I reflected, how I would hit the bed every time I felt tired and worn out, yet feel lethargic and tired in the morning as though I hadn’t slept at all!
-When I started doing yoga nidra after my morning yoga postures, I felt relaxed like never before.
-My daily dose of yoga nidra not only charges up my body, but also calms my mind.
+I reflected upon how I would hit the bed every time I felt tired and worn out and still feel lethargic and tired in the morning as though I hadn’t slept at all.
+When I started doing yoga nidra meditation after my morning yoga postures, I felt relaxed like never before.
+My daily dose of yoga nidra not only charges my body, but also calms my mind.
 I work better with a clear and focused mind.

 Apart from its benefits off the yoga mat, yoga nidra works wonders on the mat too.
-Sri Sri Ravi Shankar says, “It’s very important to include yoga nidra at the end of any asana sequence as the body and mind needs the time to assimilate the effects of the asanas.”
+Gurudev Sri Sri Ravi Shankar says, “It’s very important to include yoga nidra at the end of any asana sequence as the body and mind need the time to assimilate the effects of the asanas.”
 Additionally, lying down in yoga nidra helps cool the body and restores it to normal temperature.

 As we take our attention to various parts of the body, we activate the nervous system which helps increase relaxation and enhances the meditation process.

 The more you practice yoga nidra, the better it gets.
 You can also enhance your experience with simple yoga nidra tips.

 Yoga nidra for me is like a ‘super nap’ that recharges me in no time.
 It is a complete rejuvenation package – a must to relieve ourselves of daily stress in today’s busy world.

 ~ Written by Pritika Nair, a passionate writer, a regular meditator and a doting mother of two.